 - Pasta is not a side dish for meat!
 Pasta is a primo piatto, which means it’s the first course and it’s eaten before the meat!

+So, how to make authentic Italian food?
+It doesn’t matter if it’s southern Italian food or from the north.
 Here’s our little take on the difference between “real” Italian food and what its international version looks like.
 Mind, there’s no will to denigrate other countries’ cuisines here!
 In fact, there are many, truly delicious non-Italian Italian dishes out there.
 Problem is, they are not from the country they claim to be and this creates not only confusion but also an overall problem about the way Italy is perceived and portrayed abroad.
-Let’s try to keep what’s inspired by Italian food separated from the real thing and we’ll certainly end up with happier, fuller stomachs!
+Let’s try to keep what’s inspired by Italian comfort food separated from the real thing and we’ll certainly end up with happier, fuller stomachs!

 Original Article by Paolo Nascimbeni – Complete makeover by Helga Dosa